f051a0303/My-Profile/README.md

 - A "Skills" section that lists my technical and non-technical skills
 - A "Projects" section that showcases some of my recent projects, with descriptions and links to their respective GitHub repositories
 - A "Contact" section that allows visitors to send me a message via a contact form or by email
-- Links to my social media profiles, including LinkedIn and GitHub

 ## Usage